 Hailing from Indianapolis, the band since its beginning in 2012 to today, has released 3 studio albums and 2 live albums.
-(Available for download at thewarriorkings.com and on iTunes, Amazon, and CDBaby).
+(Available for download at thewarriorkings.com and on iTunes, Amazon, CD Baby.)

-Their music has been featured on the Blues House Party on WFYI 90.1 and 92.3 WTTS.
-The WK have also made TV appearances on Indy’s WISH-TV 8 and on “Inside Tracks” a Comcast On Demand TV Series.
+Their music has been featured on the Blues House Party on WFYI 90.1 FM and 92.3 FM WTTS.
+The WK have also made TV appearances on Indy’s WISH-TV 8 and on “Inside Tracks” a Xfinity On Demand TV Series.
 Today, The Warrior Kings travel the Midwest performing for all lovers of music.

 The Warrior Kings ignite the listener with a hi-def supersonic wall of sound that pays homage to the guitar-driven 3 piece bands of yesteryear.

 Performing regularly at the legendary Slippery Noodle in downtown Indianapolis, as well as other clubs, festivals, and other private/corporate engagements around the Midwest.

 Q: Describe the formation of The Warrior Kings.

 Casey and I both met performing at various gigs around town.
 Both of us were slugging it out in the music scene picking up gigs to pay the bills and to make connections musically and in business.
 I told him that I play a little guitar and write songs.
 I played for him a song I wrote called ``Love Supernatural``.
 Of course, ``Love Supernatural`` now leads off our 1st album.
 I could tell he dug the riff.
 We maintained our friendship and a few years later, after being frustrated in with the same ol' corporate cover band scene, I approached Casey about starting a mostly original rock band that was hard hitting, bluesy, and most of all - unapologetic.
 I must of said the right things to him, because from that point on, it has been our mission to press forward with The Warrior Kings.